alcantarar/dryft/documentation/JOSS_submission/paper.md

 # Background
 Ground reaction forces (GRFs) are exerted by the body on the ground during running, measured by treadmills instrumented with force transducers, and are used to calculate a variety of clinical and performance-related biomechanical variables [Kram et al 1998].
-However, force transducer signals can be affected by changes in temperature or signal amplification [Sloot et al. 2015, v3d documentation], causing the signal to drift.
-If ignored, signal drift causes inaccuracies in data and potentially data loss if the signal exceeds the range of the force transducer.
-For example, ground contact time is defined as the time the foot is in contact with the ground and is often calculated using a vertical GRF threshold.
-Signal drift causes an increasing (or decreasing) amount of the vertical GRF signal to fall below the threshold, affecting time-dependent biomechanical variables.
+However, force transducer signals can be affected by changes in temperature during warm up or over long periods
+[Sloot et al. 2015], causing the signal to drift.
+If ignored, signal drift causes inaccuracies in the calculation of biomechanical variables.
+For example, ground contact time is defined as the time the foot is in contact with the ground and is often calculated as the time a vertical GRF exceeds a threshold.
+Drift changes the amount of the vertical GRF signal to fall below the threshold, affecting the calculation of time-dependent GRF metrics.
+Drift can also potentially lead to data loss if the signal exceeds the range of the force transducer.

 ![Process of correcting drift from a vertical ground reaction force signal collected during treadmill running.
 After aerial phases have been identified using a force threshold, aerial phase values are interpolated and subtracted from the original signal. ](example_JOSS.png)

 To prospectively counteract signal drift, it is best practice to zero (tare) the force transducers between trials during data collection.
-This must be done when no force is being applied to the force transducers.
 However, zeroing force transducers may not be feasible for protocols requiring extended periods of continuous running on an instrumented treadmill, which could result in GRF signals drifting over time.
-There are signal processing methods available to remove a constant offset [v3d documentation] or linear drift [detrend function documentation] in GRF signals, but their effectiveness is limited because signal drift may not be linear over long durations.
-Prior work investigating the use of instrumented split-belt treadmills has suggested using the aerial phase of running to tare force transducers for each step [Paolini et al 2007, Sloot et al. 2015], but this approach has not been thoroughly explained nor the software distributed to my knowledge.
-Here I introduce `dryft`, an open source Python and MATLAB package that takes a simple approach to identifying and correcting drift in GRF signals produced during treadmill running.
+There are signal processing methods available to remove a constant offset [v3d documentation] or linear drift [detrend function documentation] in GRF signals, but their effectiveness is limited because signal drift may not be linear over the duration of the trial.
+Here I introduce `dryft`, an open source Python and MATLAB package that takes a simple approach to identifying and correcting non-linear drift in GRF signals produced during treadmill running.

 # Summary
-During the aerial phase of running, the body exerts no force on the ground. `dryft` assumes that any ground reaction force measured during an aerial phase is due to signal drift.
-Prior work has corrected signal drift by subtracting the force measured during a given aerial phase from each step (consecutive aerial and stance phases) [Sloot2015, Paolini2007].
-This approach assumes that there is no change in drift within a step because only one value is being subtracted from the entire step.
-Instead, `dryft` interpolates the force measured during each aerial phase and subtracts this from the entire trial (Figure 1).

-To accomplish this, `dryft` uses a force threshold (user-defined) to approximate the start and end of each stance phase and identify aerial and stance phases in a filtered vertical GRF signal.
-Then the GRF measured by the instrumented treadmill during the middle of each aerial phase is extracted.
-Only the middle value of each aerial phase is extracted to avoid the possibility that part of the adjacent stance phases are included in the drift estimation process.
+During the aerial phase of running, the body exerts no force on the ground. `dryft` assumes that any ground reaction force measured during an aerial phase is due to noise or signal drift. `dryft` uses a force threshold (user-defined) to approximate the start and end of each stance phase and identify aerial and stance phases in a filtered vertical GRF signal (Figure 1).
+Then the force measured by the instrumented treadmill during the middle of each aerial phase is identified.
+The middle value of each aerial phase is identified to avoid the possibility that part of the adjacent stance phases are included in the drift estimation process.
 These aerial phase values are then cubic spline interpolated to the full length of the GRF signal.
 These interpolated values represent the underlying drift in the GRF signal and are subtracted, producing the corrected vertical GRF signal (Figure 1).
-Once aerial phases have been identified using the vertical GRF signal, this process can be applied to horizontal GRF signals.
+Once aerial phases have been identified using the vertical GRF signal, this process can be applied to horizontal GRF signals as well.

 ![Force measured during each aerial phase before (red) and after (blue) using `dryft` to correct the drifting vertical ground reaction force signal.
 Each dot represents the force measured by the treadmill at the middle of an aerial phase.](steps2.png)

 To test the performance of this method, I added drift to a 30-second vertical GRF signal collected by an instrumented treadmill during running (Fukuchi et al 2017).
-Using `dryft` to reduce this signal’s drift produced favorable results, as the average force measured during across aerial phases was 0.01 N for the corrected signal (Figure 2).
-While `dryft` was intended to be used with running GRF signals, it could also be applied to split-belt walking GRF signals as well, as typically only one foot is on a belt at a time.
-However, extra care should be taken to the identify crossover steps prior to correcting drift, as they may influence the accuracy of the force values measured during the swing phase.
+Using `dryft` to reduce this signal’s drift produced favorable results, as the average force measured across aerial phases was 0.01 N for the corrected signal (Figure 2).
+While `dryft` was intended to be used with GRF signals measured during treadmill running, it could also be applied to split-belt walking GRF signals as well, as typically only one foot is on a belt at a time.
+However, extra care should be taken to identify crossover steps prior to correcting drift, as they will influence the accuracy of the force values measured during the swing phase.

+# Conclusion
+Prior work corrects non-linear drift in GRF signals by subtracting the mean force measured during a given aerial phase from the following stance phase [Sloot2015, Paolini2007].
+The success of this method heavily relies on how accurately stance and aerial phases are identified and assumes that there is no change in drift within a given step (consecutive aerial and stance phases).
+Instead, `dryft` interpolates the force measured at the middle of each aerial phase and subtracts this from the entire trial.
+This package can be used to identify stance phases and correct non-linear drift in ground reaction force signals produced during treadmill running or split-belt walking.

 # Acknowledgements